Owner's ManualDigital copies of current and past Montague Owner's Manuals.

 Some bike models come with a front fender.
 When unfolding it must be moved from the down position to the up position.

-- Rotate the fender to the up position and push slide it in toward the fork to lock it in place (Fig. 27).
+- Rotate the fender to the up position, slide it in toward fork, rotate screw clockwise to lock in place (Fig. 27).

 Attaching the Front Wheel